Tracking Patches for Open Source Software Vulnerabilities: Evaluation

-Further, we respectively sample \tocheck{100} CVEs \tool find patches from the first and second datasets, and manually find their patches in the same procedure to Sec. \ref{sec:preparation} to measure the accuracy of \tool.
-The results are reported in Table \ref{table:generality}.
-Our manual analysis has \tocheck{9} and \tocheck{11} uncertain CVEs due to limited disclosed knowledge.
-Of the \tocheck{91} CVEs in the first dataset, \tool has an F1-score of \tocheck{0.784}, while $DB_A$ has a higher F1-score and $DB_B$ achieves a lower F1-score.
-Similar to the results in Sec. \ref{sec:accuracy-evaluation}, vulnerability databases achieve a higher precision but a lower recall.
+Then, we respectively sample \tocheck{100} CVEs \tool~finds~patches~for from the first and second datasets, and manually find their patches~in the same procedure in Sec.~\ref{sec:preparation} to measure the accuracy~of~\tool.
+The results are reported in Table~\ref{table:generality}.
+Our manual analysis has~\tocheck{9}~and~\tocheck{11} uncertain CVEs due to limited disclosed information.
+Of the \tocheck{91} CVEs in the first dataset, \tool has an F1-score of \tocheck{0.784}, while~$DB_A$~provides patches for 62 (68.1\%) CVEs with a higher F1-score and $DB_B$ provides patches for 29 (31.9\%) CVEs with a lower F1-score.
+Similar to the results in Sec.~\ref{sec:accuracy-evaluation}, industrial vulnerability databases achieve a higher precision but a lower recall.
 Of the \tocheck{89} CVEs in the second dataset, $DB_A$ and $DB_B$ report no patch, whereas \tool achieves an F1-score of \tocheck{0.867}.
-These results indicate that the capability of \tool can be generalized to a \congyingEdit{wider range of OSS vulnerabilities}.
+These results indicate that \tool can~be~generalized to vulnerabilities beyond the ones in our depth dataset.

+In addition, we find that the two industrial vulnerability databases have been updated since April 7th, 2020 (i.e., our crawling date).~Thus, we investigate the generality of \tool from another perspective, i.e., how patches tracked by \tool are similar to their updates.~To this end, we update all vulnerability entries in $DB_A$ and $DB_B$~to~$DB_A^+$ and $DB_B^+$ at March 8th, 2022.
+Of the CVEs whose~patches~are~found by \tool but not provided by $DB_A$ (resp. $DB_B$), 147 (resp.
+669)~CVEs' patches are newly provided by~$DB_A^+$ (resp. $DB_B^+$).
+For 56 (38.1\%) (resp.
+405 (60.5\%)) of the 147 (resp.~669) CVEs, \tool finds the~same~patches to the patches provided by $DB_A^+$ (resp. $DB_B^+$).
+For 37 (25.2\%) (resp.
+199 (29.7\%)) of the 147 (resp.~669) CVEs, the patches provided~by~$DB_A^+$ (resp. $DB_B^+$) are included in the~patches tracked by \tool.
+These results indicate that the patches found by \tool have a high chance of being accepted by industrial vulnerability databases.

-\subsection{\congyingEdit{Usefulness Evaluation (RQ10)}}
+\subsection{\congyingEdit{Usefulness Evaluation (RQ9)}}